 For questions, please email ComePlayYouthHockey@usahockey.org.

-Participant registration for Try Hockey For Free Day on November 4, 2017 will open in September 2017.
+Participant registration for Try Hockey For Free Day on November 4, 2017 is open, please visit www.TryHockeyForFree.com.

 Saturday (Nov.
 12) was a great day for hockey in America as 13,582 children were introduced to the sport for the first time through USA Hockey's Try Hockey For Free Day.
 The skating scene played out in a record-setting 493 host arenas nationwide as part of the sixth annual Come Play Hockey Month.